What is the Italy Green Pass? Why do you need it and how can you get it?

 And then you should check and double check with the airline with which you will travel.

-This is extremely important because for example Delta and Alitalia, partner airlines that fly into Italy, have slightly differing rules so it's crucial to know what you need to have with you.
+This is extremely important because airlines can have slightly differing rules so it's crucial to know what you need to have with you.

 To enter Italy, you have to fill out a Digital Passenger Locator Form, which you should do in advance to avoid delays when you arrive.